Estimated reading time: 14 minutes

 Back to the original question, as I have a crazy way of explaining what I’m thinking.

 How Much Money Have I Made Blogging?

-Being realistic is understanding that not all bloggers will make millions of dollars and fast.
+Being realistic means understanding that not all bloggers will make millions of dollars quickly.

 Each year will be different based on the economy, happy customers, word of mouth, and keeping your content relevant.

 I’ve scaled back blogging as I wanted to spend more time with my family and work with our son, who is autistic.

 You’ll never guess what subject he loves the most.
 It’s math, followed by science and geography.